JasonZ2030/TorpedoFundraiser-Project/README.md

 ## Contributing

-Interested in improving the design or have suggestions?
-Feel free to open an issue or submit a pull request!
+If you are interested in improving the design or have suggestions, feel free to open an issue or submit a pull request!

-## License

-[Add your chosen license here]

 ## Contact

-[Add your contact information or preferred contact method]
+**Name**: Jason Zhang

+**Email**: jason.zhang.duidui@gmail.com

 ---

-*Built with passion for swimming and engineering* 🏊‍♂️🔧
+*Built with passion for swimming and engineering*